pk-codebox-evo/webmaker-suite/README.md

 These do the obvious thing.
 If you do not use these, and do not have an .env file (which initially you won't), you will be prompted for them during the bootstrap phase, after `npm install` for the webmaker-suite package itself finishes.

+After the installer finishes everything should be able to run, but you won't be able to publish any makes unless you also make sure that the S3 credentials for all the tools are in the right place.
+For now, this is a manual job for goggles, thimble, and popcorn.
+For goggles and thimble, open the `.env` files and replace the dummy S3 values with the real credentials you want to use.
+For popcorn, open `local.json`.
+This will already have the key and secret that you filled in during installation prefilled, but the buckname will still be just a default name so you'll have to change that to ensure publication will work.

 ### update the suite